fadiakkad/Pregnancy-Calculators-API-Free/README.md

 Welcome to the Pregnancy Calculators API Free project, an uncomplicated and open-source API that grants you free access to a range of pregnancy-related calculators.
 These tools can be leveraged to develop your web/mobile applications and more.
+These APIs have been implemented also in this website: https://do-calculate.com/en

 ## Pregnancy Calculator
 This calculator calculates the due date of pregnancy and estimates the current week of pregnancy.